cedadev/jasmin-workshop/exercises/ex01/README.md

   > **_NOTE:_**  You may find that the NX graphical desktop client is a more convenient interface to use for everyday use, and can be easier to set up than the various SSH Agent configurations needed on different platforms.

   > **_NOTE:_**  As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx-login` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
-Please do not use them for general web browsing, and please use firefox on the `nx-login` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.
+Please do not use them for general web browsing, and please use Firefox on the `nx-login` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.
 The same article also discusses why using the NX client significantly improves performance for graphical applications run on JASMIN, if you're viewing the output somewhere remote to JASMIN.

   ### Answers to questions